🧬 Copilot-LD

 Protected Against

-1. External Service Access: Backend services cannot be directly accessed from outside the Docker network
+1. External Service Access: Backend services cannot be directly accessed from outside the Docker environment

-2. Service Impersonation: HMAC authentication prevents unauthorized service access (when enabled)
+2. Service Impersonation: HMAC authentication prevents unauthorized service access with cryptographic verification

-3. Token Replay: Time-limited tokens reduce replay attack windows
+3. Token Replay: Short-lived time-limited tokens minimize replay attack windows

 Current Vulnerabilities

-2. Container Compromise: If one container is compromised, it can access other services on the same network
+2. Container Compromise: If one container is compromised, the attacker gains access to the shared authentication secret

 3. Extension Security: Extensions are the primary attack surface and must implement their own input validation